-The material flow accounts show the physical exchange process between society and nature.
-The flow of materials is described in four key flows: biomass, metal ores, non-metal minerals and fossil fuels.
+The material flow accounts show the physical exchange processes between society and nature.
+The flow of materials is described in four key flows: biomass, metals, non-metal minerals and fossil fuels.

 Direct material input (DMI) amounted to 234.6 million tonnes in 2019 and domestic material consumption (DMC) to 169.0 million tonnes.
 The share of domestic extraction in the total direct material input was 57.9%, with the largest part being accounted for by non-metallic minerals.
 However, imports are becoming increasingly important.
 In 2019, 98.7 million tonnes were imported.
 Exports amounted to 65.6 million tonnes and were therefore in quantitative terms significantly lower than imports.
 However, exports consist of more highly processed goods with a higher added value, which make them an important economic factor.

 A significant proportion of the used materials is returned to nature in the form of emissions or waste, or is applied deliberately (for example as fertiliser).
 In total, Domestic Processed Output (DPO) amounted to 96.3 million tonnes in 2019.
 Air emissions made up around 95% of it.